intelowlproject/IntelOwl/frontend/README.md

 - Start IntelOwl containers (see [docs](https://intelowl.readthedocs.io/en/latest/Installation.html)).
 Original dockerized app is accessible on `http://localhost:80`

+- If you have not `node-js` installed, you have to do that.
+Follow the guide [here](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04).
+We tested this with NodeJS >=16.6

 - Install npm packages locally
 ```bash
 cd ./frontend && npm install